What You Can Do to Lessen Employee Anxiety During Changing Times

 Studies have shown that employees who are protected from change are especially stressed when change does occur, which creates a less open work environment.

-Companies that have a history of good communication with their employees have higher retention, positive morale, and greater productivity than those who remain tight-lipped.
-Further, companies that expose employees to measured change over time foster the ability for employees to better handle more significant changes down the road.
+Companies that maintain a history of open and effective communication with their employees tend to have higher employee retention, more positive morale, and greater productivity than those that remain closed-lipped.
+Furthermore, companies that expose employees to gradual change over time foster the ability for employees to better handle more significant changes in the future.

 Are you thinking about what your employees are going through?

 Now is the time to consider your communication with employees.
 How can you be more supportive, honest, and upfront with your team members?
-Engage your employees so that they are motivated and secure and therefore increase the company’s profitability, morale, and reputation.
+Engage your employees to motivate and secure them, thereby increasing the company’s profitability, morale, and reputation.

 Communicate with your people.
 Recognize stress.
 Teach adaptation.

-* There are four stages that represent employees’ reactions to change, and there are tips that leaders can use along the way:
+The four stages represent employees’ reactions to change, and there are tips that leaders can use along the way:

 • Change work processes whenever you see real opportunities for improvement